 GSK was involved in funding this research.

-This work was supported by the NIHR Biomedical Research Centres at Cambridge and Nottingham, the UK Medical Research Council, the British Heart Foundation, Health Data Research UK.
+This work was supported by the NIHR Biomedical Research Centres at Cambridge and Nottingham, Health Data Research UK, Health and Social Care Research and Development Division (Welsh Government), and Public Health Agency (Northern Ireland).